 What is the Law of Attraction?
 Is it Biblical?

 What is the Law of Attraction?
+Is the Law of Attraction a lie?
 Is it Biblical and why has it infiltrated the modern day church?

 The Law of Attraction also known as “new thought” is the philosophy and concept that humans have a special connection or relationship with the universe to the extent that the universe is able to respond to our thoughts and words, whether those thoughts and words be negative or positive.